adamsoliev/bearblog/intro-sql/blogpost.md

       WHERE comparison.author = 'Fyodor Dostoevsky'
   );
   ```
-  Returns every book published after all of Dostoevsky’s books (i.e., later than his most recent one).
+  This returns every book published after all of Dostoevsky’s books (i.e., later than his most recent one).

 <!-- /////////////////// -->
 <!-- ORDER BY -->